sithel/gaming_setup/hellfire/README.md

 During the day the fanatics preach to the flock.
 They can shout soapbox style.
 They can council 1:1.
 Possibly they can perform feats to aid a member of the flock [see: Bonus Digital Content]

-At the end of the day (or througuth) the flock can pray, donate, convert, etc to a Deity.
+At the end of the day (and througuth) the flock can pray, donate, convert, etc to a Deity.
 Only Deities they've been preached about are valid.

 Once the day is done one fanatic player transitions to a flock player and one flock player is elevated to be a fanatic.
 This way people are cycled between their "primary" character and an NPC.
 On every day boundry a flock player can optionally "generate" a new flock character or continue that day's member.
 When a flock player transitions to their fanatic role their flock character ends.
 There is no returning to a discarded/ended flock character.